 Addresses risks and overall costs

 Debt relief will likely have a negative impact on your credit score, especially if you stop making minimum payments on your accounts while you’re in the program.
-And only about 23% of people who enter a program settle all of their accounts using debt relief, according to a 2021 report by Harvard Kennedy School.
+And only about 23% of people who enter a program settle all of their accounts using debt relief, according to a 2021 Harvard Kennedy School report.

 A legit debt relief company will be up front about the risks, including the fact that a creditor may not settle, and provides resources for you.
 Remember: A creditor is under no obligation to settle.
 Instead, it may choose to take legal action against you if you stop paying your debts.
-The FTC provides a list of disclosures a debt relief company must provide so you know you aren’t being taken advantage of.
+The FTC provides a list of disclosures debt relief companies must provide so you know you aren’t being taken for a ride.

 Fees charged after first settlement payment

 Most legit debt relief companies don’t charge a fee until after you’ve made a payment toward a settlement it negotiated.
 This means you’ll pay multiple fees over time, usually a percentage of the settlement amount or the debt you started with, as settlements with your creditors are reached.
 Rather than a lump sum, this spreads out the cost for you — and ensures you’re only paying for successful negotiations.

 A debt relief company should also go over the costs with you.
 Account setup fees and monthly maintenance fees are common and should be disclosed before you get started.

 There are two industry associations that review debt relief companies: The American Fair Credit Council (AFCC) and the International Association of Professional Debt Arbitrators (IAPDA).
 You can check to see if your debt relief company is accredited by one or both of these organizations.

 In addition, accreditation from the Better Business Bureau (BBB) — as well as high customer reviews — are a good sign that you’re working with a legit debt relief company.